AnkurSheel/bookland/Bookland/input/posts/2021/2021-05-19-building-a-storybrand/index.md

 ### **How Much Value Should I Give Away for Free?**

 > It’s never cost me to give away valuable, free content.
-People consume this content on the run and will gladly pay to attend a workshop or hire a facilitator that helps them slow down and learn the information at a custom-created pace.
+People consume this content on the run and will gladly pay to attend a workshop or hire a facilitator that helps them slow down and learn the information at a custom-created pace

 Don't be worried about giving away too much free information.
 The more generous a brand is, the more reciprocity they create.